Designing a polymer that will break down when exposed to ultrasound will help create better methods of drug delivery in biological systems.

 Total projects: 7

-Synthesizing a polymer that can be broken down with ultrasound can improve the safety of embolization therapy for cancer.
+Synthesizing a polymer that can be broken down with ultrasound will increase the safety and efficacy of embolization therapy.

 Creating a biomaterial that degrades as tissue is regenerated will provide a better treatment for cerebral aneurysms.